July 24-27 — University of Puget Sound — Tacoma, WA

 These workshops are specifically designed for young people from the ages of 8-12.
 Some may be appropriate for younger children who are accompanied by their parents.
 The workshops are in marimba, dance, and games.

 Note to parents: Children ages 7 and under must have an adult attend the workshop with them.
 Both parent and child must register and pay for the class.
+We ask that parents and other adults participate from a child's perspective, and please hold any adult questions until the end of the workshop.
 Children 8 and over are welcome to register for any Zimfest workshop provided they meet the prerequisites and playing level for the class.
 If you register a child to attend a workshop by him/herself, please consider the child’s attention span and comfort level.

 This series of workshops is designed for ages of 13-18.
 These workshops are fast-paced, challenging and appealing to youth marimba players who tend to learn significantly faster than many adult players.
-The series recognizes that youth marimba players require a different environment that not only accommodates their skill level but also is filled with their peers.
+The series recognizes that youth marimba players require a different environment that not only accommodates their skill level but also consists of their peers.

 Note to parents: Before enrolling your children in this series, please talk with their regular marimba teachers to verify that they will be able to handle the level of difficulty in these workshops.
 Participants who enroll in the Advanced Teen Marimba series but do not meet the criteria will be asked to observe so as to not encumber the class.